Evelios/penplot-stroke/README.md

 # Release Notes

+# 1.1.4
+Added the option to vary the line width per vertex based on the ratio of the pen width.

+# 1.1.3
+Added the option to close the input path off and turn it into a polygon.

 # 1.1.2
-Added the ability to choose the endcap feature for a non-closed stroke.
+Added the option to choose the endcap feature for a non-closed stroke.

 # 1.1.1
 The input path was left out of the output paths.
 Fixed the issue and made sure to